How does it work?

 To make the most of a multi-sport experience, we recommend a minimum of three nights in the park.
 Ideally you will have at least five nights to combine trekking with something else.

-Other Activities in Torres del Paine
+Explore more of Torres del Paine

-Torres del Paine Horse Riding
+Horse Riding in Torres del Paine

 Day rides or longer treks that explore the pampas with the gauchos, head up to glaciers or follow trails through the Cordillera Paine with its mile-high granite peaks.